 Power consumption is measured by calculating it over time, using at least one complete cycle.
-Using digitizing techniques, the instantaneous voltage is multiplied by the instantaneous current then accumulated and integrated over a specific time period to provide a measurement.
+Using digitizing techniques, the instantaneous voltage is multiplied by the instantaneous current then accumulated and integrated over a specific time period to provide a measurement of electrical current.
 This method provides a true power measurement and true RMS measurements for any waveform, sine or distorted, including harmonic content up to the bandwidth of the instrument.

 Figure 1.
 The two-wattmeter method can measure power through direct connections to a 3P3W system.
 Pt = P1 + P2

-In this context, a wattmeter is a device that measures power using one current and one voltage input.
+In this context, a wattmeter is a device used to measure current via one current and one voltage input.
 Many Power Analyzers and DSOs have multiple current/voltage input pairs capable of measuring watts, in effect acting as multiple wattmeters within a single instrument.
 Thus, it’s possible to measure three-phase 4-wire power with one correctly specified Power Analyzer.

 Figure 2.
 A single-phase, two-wire system uses a current transformer and voltage transformer.